mymarilyn/clickhouse-driver/docs/features.rst

 * host3:9000;
 * host4:5678.

-The all queries within established connection will be sent to the same host.
+All queries within established connection will be sent to the same host.

 Python DB API 2.0